ORUCALIYEV/movie-app/README.md

 ## APP link: https://first-movie-app.netlify.app/

-## This was my one of the first projects when I started to learn React.js.
-I had forgotten to push it.
+## This was my one of the first projects when I started to learn React.js

 USED IN: Axios, CSS, React.js